 W is for Wood Effect

 Wood effect tiles even give you the flexibility to break away from the traditional plank shape.
 The Vintage Wood Tile range, part of our exclusive Louisa Charlotte Collection, consists of a selection of crate-shaped tiles.
 There are several colours to choose from, along with smooth and anti-slip finishes.
 They can even be used in the garden!
-Alternatively, for a statement star-shaped design, try our Wood Effect Estrellar Tiles.
+Alternatively, for a statement star-shaped design.

 X is for XXL